 If you have additional questions about New York’s annulment and prohibited marriage laws, click on the following links:

-If you would like to know more information about the possibility of an annulment or a divorce, speak with a family law attorney in New York.
-They will be able to answer questions that are specific to your case, and let you know if an annulment is a possibility for you, or if you must go through the divorce process instead.
-Start with a free case review today.
+If you'd like to know more information about the possibility of an annulment or a divorce in New York, you should speak with an experienced divorce lawyer near you.
+An attorney will be able to answer questions that are specific to your case, and let you know if an annulment is a possibility for you or if you must go through the divorce process instead.

 Contact a qualified attorney.